 First Women (2016), Kate Anderson Brower, a look at our First Ladies from Michelle Obama back to Jackie.

-I LOVED THIS.
+I LOVED THEM BOTH.

 Shadow (2000), Bob Woodward, the presidency after Watergate ending with Clinton who always makes P.T.
 Barnum seem shy.
 Not a big Woodward fan, but he had me this time.